Richedor/Arduino-Blink/README.md

 ## Author

-This project was created by Richedor Laleye.
+This project was created by Richedor (Adecola) Laleye.
 For any questions or suggestions, feel free to contact me at adecolalaleye@gmail.com.